New to Self-Reg? Or looking for a refresh? You’re in the right place!

 - REFLECT: enhance stress awareness.

 - RESTORE: develop personalized strategies to promote resilience and restoration.

 Shanker Self-Reg® is a valuable and accessible framework for children, youth, and adults as well as people who care about and work with them.
 Educators and mental health professionals from across Canada and around the world are using Self-Reg to address behavioural, emotional and social problems and improve learning outcomes for all students.

 A handy visual summarizing Shanker Self-Reg® at a glance.
-This free printable covers the 5 Steps (Reframe, Recognize, Reduce, Reflect & Respons) and 5 Domains (Biological, Emotion, Cognitive, Social & Prosocial) at a glance.
+This free printable covers the 5 Steps (Reframe, Recognize, Reduce, Reflect & Restore) and 5 Domains (Biological, Emotion, Cognitive, Social & Prosocial) at a glance.

 with Stuart Shanker